Surface Miner and its parts, size and models | Indian Minerology

 The size and capacity of surface miners can vary significantly depending on the model and manufacturer.
 They can range from smaller, more compact machines to larger, high-capacity units.
 The size of a surface miner is typically measured in terms of its cutting width and cutting depth.

-The cutting width refers to the width of the mining drum or cutting head, which is equipped with cutting tools that excavate the material.
-The cutting depth is the maximum depth to which the machine can excavate the material.
-The cutting width and depth determine the productivity and capacity of the surface miner.
+• Cutting width: The width of the mining drum or cutting head, which is equipped with cutting tools that excavate the material.

 For example, a smaller surface miner may have a cutting width of around 2 meters (6.5 feet) and a cutting depth of up to 600 millimeters (24 inches).
 These machines are suitable for smaller-scale operations or when precision is required.